signavio/tech-blog/_posts/2017-05-07-container-manifesto-build1.md

 ```

 ... combined with the first image, result in three file-system layers (`nginx`, `postgres` and `openjre8`) and are going to be reused when downloading.
 If one would have use single-layer images each file-system layer is different and can not be reused.

+Furthermore caching the steps benefits when reruning the build, while only changing the second step.
+The first one won't be repeated.
+A general rule I follow is to position the steps according to their expected change rate (stable stuff on top) and the duration (build time, download time) of the step.

 ## Up Next